wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 ## Step 1
 ### Unzip the read files
-All reads files should be unzipped.
+All reads files must be unzipped for sharkmer to run.
 The commnand gunzip can be used.
 The unzipped files will be large.
 In Hydra, navigate to the directory where the read files are located and run this job.
  The path to the raw reads in the job can be changed if running from a different directory.